YueLiPicasso/intro_ocaml/OCanren_exercises/README.md

-The helpful expectation is not to understand OCanren in a strict axiomatic manner, but rather like following a spiral: you first know what the components are, and what are their layout, and then go deeper into each component.
+The helpful expectation is not to understand OCanren in a strict axiomatic manner, but rather like following a spiral: you first know what the components are, and what is their layout, and then go deeper into each component.